 While fact checking for this post I was happy to find out that Gordon Ramsay himself couldn’t even stomach the stuff and found that it is said that “Eating hákarl is often associated with hardiness and strength” and I kept it down!
 Woot, woot!
 But I will never ever try that again.
 NEVER.

 4. Meet up with some lovely locals

 People in Reykjavik don’t usually go out on the town before 1am and some stay out until 6 or 7am.
 Crazy I know, but these guys really know how to drink and have a good time.
 Through twitter I met the lovely Inga and Hjortur a married couple that live in Reykjavik and they invited me out for drinks.
-At this point I didn’t need much more than one and I finished my night off with them two of my fellow American brewery tour friends and a cold glass of Gull while listening to some lovely Icelandic music at Cafe Rosenberg.
+At this point I didn’t need much more than one and I finished my night off with them, two of my fellow American friends from the brewery tour and a cold glass of Gull while listening to some lovely Icelandic music at Cafe Rosenberg.

 5. Stumble back to your accommodations